opnfv/functest/docs/testing/user/configguide/configguide.rst

   * opnfv/functest-components
   * opnfv/functest-vnf
   * opnfv/functest-parser
-  * opnfv/functest-restapi

-The tag "opnfv-5.0.0" is the official release image in Euphrates, but you can also pull "euphrates" tag as it is being maintained by Functest team and might include bugfixes.
+The tag "opnfv-6.0.0" is the official release image in Fraser, but you can also pull "fraser" tag as it is being maintained by Functest team and might include bugfixes.

 The Functest docker container environment can -in principle- be also